xfonelabs/core-haliumports-a10-oneplus-nord-n100-oneplus-nord-n100/README.md

 - [X] Hotspot
 - [X] Airplane Mode
 ### Extras
-- [ ] Waydroid auto start if installed
+- [X] Waydroid auto start if installed
-- [ ] Waydroid Resolution fix cut buttons on height (After first run)

 ### For internal use these link should not be shared public